 In the meantime, Wefunder will continue to fight for Congress and the SEC to reform our securities laws, so that unaccredited investors can have the same investing opportunities that the accredited enjoy.

-MBA, BS in Accounting, expert in Strategy and Financial Planning/Analysis.
+Private Equity portfolio company management, MBA, Strategy and Financial Analysis.
 Family man and dividend investor in Gilbert, AZ

 Wefunder supports three different federal laws that allow startups to raise money legally.
 To comply with the law, Wefunder Advisors LLC and Wefunder Portal LLC (both owned by Wefunder Inc) also list startups depending on the regulation used.